 Whenever I meet with businesses in Islwyn they tell me many of their older workers are approaching retirement age and they are finding it difficult to replace them with younger ones.
 Likewise, young people who are put off by the cost of a university education say they are not aware of the opportunities out there.

 So I decided to organise a special event that would offer young people an opportunity to learn more.
-In partnership with Careers Wales I hosted the Islwyn Apprenticeship Fair at Risca Leisure Centre on the 15th November
+In partnership with Careers Wales, I hosted the Islwyn Apprenticeship Fair at Risca Leisure Centre on the 15th of November

 Over 700 pupils from schools all over Gwent came along to hear from local and national employers about the apprenticeships on offer.